nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 ## Fully local development, native platform

-Developers build/test in the local environment (Windows/MacOS) using npm start and once ready push to CI where the target container is built.
+Developers build/test in the local environment (Windows/MacOS) using npm start and once ready push to CI where the target container or server deployment bundle is built.
 Testing with other components is limited to test/integration environments.
 Any local testing uses mocks for other components.

 This is a common starting point when teams are building a simple application, with a limited number of components that can be easily moc'd or run locally.